IBM-Cloud/idemix-issuer-verifier/README.md

                 Wait until a "Deployment Success" message and a green tick are displayed in your deployer area.
                 You should see that your application has been deployed, and is running.

-    Create an instance of the IBM Identity Mixer experimental service:
-        If you haven't already done so, login to IBM Bluemix.
-        Check that your Issuer sample application is shown, has been deployed successfully, and is running.
-        On your application's OVERVIEW page, under Development Services, click ADD A SERVICE.
-        Go to the BluemixLabs catalog (you have to scroll down to the bottom ob the Bluemix catalog).
-		Click "Identity Mixer" from within the "Security" section of the BluemixLabs catalog.
-        Configure the Identity Mixer service in the "Add Service" section of the page:
-            Select the APP that you just deployed to which to bind the service.
-            Provide a suitable unique name for your Identity Mixer service if you'd prefer something another than the one suggested for you.
-            The service is provided for free, so there is no plan to select.
-            Having ensured the TERMS were acceptable to you, click CREATE.
-            Click OK if Bluemix requests to restart your application.

-    Setup your Issuer service:
-        From the IBM Bluemix Dashboard, locate and click your recently-deployed Bluemix Client application to which you bound your new Identity Mixer service.
-        Within the Development Services section of the new Client application, click its Identity Mixer service--the one you just bound to that Client application.
-        Choose the unique name for the Issuer (it must be unique within Bluemix not only your organization) Define *Credential specification(s)* (a list of the attributes that are contained in a credential) by selecting one of the options below:
-			Select one of the existing specifications that are non-editable:
-			Craft your own credential specification by Choosing a unique name of the

-	Setup your Verifier service:
-        From the IBM Bluemix Dashboard, locate and click your recently-deployed Bluemix Client application to which you bound your new Identity Mixer service.
-        Within the Development Services section of the new Client application, click its Identity Mixer service--the one you just bound to that Client application.
-        Choose the unique name for the Issuer (it must be unique within Bluemix not only your organization) Define *Credential specification(s)* (a list of the attributes that are contained in a credential) by selecting one of the options below:
-			Select one of the existing specifications that are non-editable:
-			Craft your own credential specification by Choosing a unique name of the

 Note: